Welcome to the Deep Learning for Precision Health Lab

 April 2022

-PhD student, Aixa Andrade Hernandez joins the lab.
+PhD student, Aixa X. Andrade joins the lab.
 Welcome Aixa!

-Albert teaches new course at UTSW on Architectures and Applications of Deep Learning with a focus on GANs and VAEs.
+Albert prepares a new course on Architectures and Applications of Deep Learning with a focus on GANs and VAEs.

 March 2022